Selecting the Perfect Quartz Countertop for Your Kitchen

 Natural stone countertops

-Kitchens featuring granite countertops (left) and marble countertops (right)
+Kitchens featuring granite countertops (left) and marble countertops (right).

 Marble is even more porous than granite, making it prone to chipping, cracking, and staining.
 “If you spill something acidic like wine, it will definitely stain,” says Kath.
 Marble is strong, but not the most durable of the natural stone options available.
 As Kath explains, “A hard hit from a pot or a pan can chip or even break a piece off.”
 Marble is also a high-maintenance product that requires regular sealing and can also be affected by heat.
 Its hygienic properties are similar to granite—if not sealed properly or the sealant wears off, marble countertops can absorb and harbor bacteria.
 There is a place for marble in the home, but it is not best suited for the kitchen or other high-use areas.
 Whereas quartz is the perfect surface for your kitchen countertops.
 Cambria has some beautiful marble alternatives that can enhance any kitchen space.

-Other Types of Kitchen Countertop Surfaces
+Other Kitchen Countertop materials

 Stainless steel countertops